-- 12.1 Students direct their concerns in the first instance to the receptionist who will listen and depending on the nature of the issue, contact the most relevant staff member to support the student.
-This may be a teacher, Course Coordinator, Campus Manager, Student Administration, Academic Director, Co-Executive Director, Founder and Executive Director. - 12.2 Lecturers / teachers will report to the relevant Course Coordinator any concerns they have about changes in a student's behaviour, attitude, health or general demeanour for immediate follow up. - 12.3 The assigned staff member will consult the student using the Student Consultation Form, which guides the question and answer interaction with the student.
-Where the student's issue is of serious concern, the staff member will escalate the student's issue to a more senior staff member. - 12.4 The Academic Director, Course Coordinators and teachers provide students with academic counselling based on the support strategies documented in the Student Consultation Form and / or Individual Learning Plan.
-A record of discussions notes, outcomes and follow up communication.
-This information is to be forwarded to student administration to add to the students record to help monitor the student's academic performance and progress. - 12.5 In cases where the student's issue is academic related, the most relevant staff member will consult the student on their academic performance and how they meet the course progression requirements.
+- 12.1 Students direct their concerns in the first instance to the Receptionist who will listen and depending on the nature of the issue, contact the most relevant staff member to support the student.
+This may be a teacher, Course Coordinator, Campus Manager, Student Administration, Senior Academic staff, Co-Executive Director, or Founder and Executive Director. - 12.2 Academic staff will report to the relevant Course Coordinator or senior staff any concerns they have about changes in a student's behaviour, attitude, health, or general demeanour for immediate follow up. - 12.3 The assigned staff member will consult the student using the Student Consultation Form, which guides the question-and-answer interaction with the student.
+Where the student's issue is of serious concern, the staff member will escalate the student's issue to a more senior staff member. - 12.4 Academic staff provide students with academic counselling based on the support strategies documented in the Student Consultation Form and / or Individual Learning Plan.
+There is a record of the discussion (notes, outcomes and follow up communication/s).
+This information is to be forwarded to student administration to added to the student's record to help monitor the student's academic performance and progress. - 12.5 In cases where the student's issue is academic related, the most relevant staff member will consult the student on their academic performance and how they meet the course progression requirements.
 The staff member may need to consult other teachers and student administration, and/or more senior staff for assistance in resolving the academic issue. - 12.6 The staff member may assist with accommodation or general wellbeing issues by providing appropriate advice and direction.
-The staff member is authorised to refer the student to professional wellbeing assistance (Social Workers, Legal Aid, etc) as they see fit. - 12.7 Where students require professional help (e.g. psychological; counselling) and support, Whitehouse will refer them to a suitable outside agency at no charge. - 12.8 In cases where students are not able to independently access external support services, Whitehouse may assist them with accessing counselling services.
-The recommended agencies are:
+The staff member is authorised to refer the student to professional wellbeing assistance (Social Workers, Legal Aid, etc) as they see fit.